UN team heads to Ukraine’s Zaporizhzhia nuclear plant amid Russian strikes nearby

 Six months on from the launch of the Russian invasion, fighting in Ukraine has settled into a war of attrition fought mainly in Ukraine’s east and south.

-After two months of talking up a plan to reclaim territory in southern Ukraine lost to the Russians, Ukraine’s military finally announced the start of a counter-offensive to push back against occupying forces.
+After two months of talking up a plan to reclaim territory in southern Ukraine lost to the Russians, Ukraine’s military finally announced the start of a counter-offensive.

 “Today we started offensive actions in various directions, including in the Kherson region,” Ukrainian public broadcaster Suspilne cited southern command spokesperson Natalia Humeniuk as saying.
 She confirmed the news minutes later at a briefing.

-Ms Humeniuk said Ukraine‘s recent strikes on Russia’s southern logistical routes had “unquestionably weakened the enemy,” adding that more than 10 Russian ammunition dumps had been hit over the last week.
+Ms Humeniuk said Ukraine‘s recent strikes on Russia’s southern logistical routes had “unquestionably weakened the enemy”, adding that more than 10 Russian ammunition dumps had been hit over the last week.
 She declined to give more details about the new offensive.

 Ukraine’s military said early on Monday that Russian forces shelled military and civilian infrastructure in five towns in Donetsk Oblast.
 Regional governor Pavlo Kyrylenko said Russian strikes killed eight civilians in Donetsk on Sunday.